 - In 2006, Mark Zuckerberg showed interest in Kevin and even asked him to drop out of college and work with him on the photo service for Facebook, to the surprise Kevin turned down the offer.

 - His brilliance and nascent internships entitled Kevin with astounding job opportunities that also included Microsoft.
-Akin to the blooming entrepreneurs, Kevin also chose Google (NASDAQ: GOOG) and was designated as the ‘associate product marketing manager’ and managed the functions of Gmail, Spreadsheets, Docs, etc. He joined the ‘Corporate Development Team’ of Google, the following year.
+Akin to the blooming entrepreneurs, Kevin also chose Google and was designated as the ‘associate product marketing manager’ and managed the functions of Gmail, Spreadsheets, Docs, etc. He joined the ‘Corporate Development Team’ of Google, the following year.

 - Next stop was ‘Nextstop’: Nextstop is a travel App that recommends exotic places to its users and was acquired by Facebook Inc. (NASDAQ: FB) on September 25, 2010.
 Kevin left Google and worked in this new startup founded by his fellow Googlers Adrian Graham, Charles Lin and Carl Sjogreen.